themesberg/flowbite/content/getting-started/django.md

 ---
 layout: home
 title: Tailwind CSS Django - Flowbite
-description: Learn how to install Tailwind CSS with Flowbite for your Ruby on Rails project and start developing modern web applications based on the full-stack framework
+description: Learn how to install Tailwind CSS and Flowbite inside a Django project and start developing modern web applications with a high-level Python framework
 group: getting-started
 toc: true
 requires_django: true

-previous: Svelte
+previous: Ruby on Rails
-previousLink: getting-started/svelte/
+previousLink: getting-started/rails/
 next: License
 nextLink: getting-started/license/
 ---

+[Django](https://www.djangoproject.com/) is an open-source web framework following the model-template-views architecture built in Python currently maintained by the Django Software Organization.

+It is currently being used by small and large corporations for websites such as YouTube, Spotify, Instagram, Disqus, and Dropbox and demand for Django developers is increasing.

+By following this guide you will learn how to properly set up a Django project with Tailwind CSS and Flowbite to start developing modern web applications even faster.

 ## Requirements